kwoodard22/artist_yard_sale/README.md

-This is a 15 hour Hackathon project that friends and I started not long after starting our Web Development Immersive course at Genearl Assembly.
+This is a 15 hour Hackathon project that friends and I started not long after starting our Web Development Immersive course at General Assembly.

 Artist Yard Sale